 I'm still getting used to calling myself a 'session vocalist'.
-I feel like that phrase is just something I saw on google a few times but never knew anyone actually doing.
+I feel like this job is something I saw on google a few times but never knew anyone actually doing actively.
 I saw people posting ads looking for 'studio vocalists' or something similar, and I always thought "Hey, that would be a cool job if it were realistic".
 Turns out it really is, and after years of trial and error, I finally found the right way to break into the field.

 It's a great field to be in!
 I literally wake up almost every day with a morning gig to prep my voice for.
 And here's the thing, I absolutely need to prep my voice for this line of work, or else I will fail.
 I know it sounds dramatic but I would really be damaging my main instrument if I decided to do my daily work without first starting off with some vocal warm-up exercises.

 The one thing I'm always tempted to do that I should definitely NOT do is clear my throat.
-I want everyone to know, clearing your throat is very harsh on the vocal cords!
+I want everyone to know, clearing your throat is harsh on the vocal cords over time!
 Try to avoid this at all costs!

-I start with these two methods to get that stuff out of my body as effectively as possible.
-First, I drink some good ole throat coat tea to make sure I have some healthy lubrication in there.
+I start with two methods to get that stuff out of my body as effectively as possible.
+Before I sing, I drink throat coat tea to make sure I have healthy lubrication.
 After, this is the video I use to natural remedy the bad stuff out.
 You can use this if you have the same problem as I do, if not, you can skip to the next video.

 After I clear my vocals, I like to increase the flow of my tone with exercises similar to this one.
-The basic concept is to yawn a lot, and surprisingly enough, the placement you put yourself in for these magnificent yawns helps free your voice to allow great airflow and space for you to sign dynamically.
+The basic concept is to yawn a lot, and surprisingly enough, the placement you put yourself in with these magnificent yawns helps to free your voice and allow great airflow and space for you to sing more dynamically.
 Even if it's 8 in the morning!

 My third and final warm-up phase each morning involves a lot of melodic scales to wake my range up, with some vocal trills to rev up a good amount of breathing consistency for the songs I'm about to perform.